dan-kirberger/dank-fitness/README.md

 * left nav janky, when open it sometimes doesnt shuffle main body over, sometimes does?
 * clean up current calculator
 * add people tracking to calculator? or nah
+* Enter KG plates, but LB goal weight, and figure it out